nasa/cumulus/docs/integrator-guide/workflow-using-ecs.md

-## Performance Tuning, Cost Management, and Ingest Monitoring using ECS
+## Ingest Performance Tuning When Using ECS

 ## Performance Tuning and Throttling